emxsys/worldwind-web-app-tutorial/docs/index.md

 ### Dependencies

-Edit the of your web page so that it looks like the following HTML.
+We're going to add the CDN links for the Bootstrap and Font Awesome CSS, plus a link to our **custom.css** file.
+Also, we're adding the JavaScript CDN links for BootStrap and JQuery, plus our **app.js** file.

-We're adding the CDN links for the Bootstrap and Font Awesome CSS, plus a link to our *custom.css* file.
-Also, we're adding the JavaScript CDN links for BootStrap and JQuery plus our *app.js* file.
-The `<meta>` elements are important for Bootstrap and must be included.
+Edit the of your web page so that it looks like the following HTML:

 ```html
 <!doctype html>